panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 commentsThreadId: javascript-prototypal-inheritance
 ---

-Prototypal inheritance in JavaScript is a slightly conter-intuitive, nevertheless, an important concept. *You don't know JavaScript until you know prototypal inheritance.*
+Prototypal inheritance in JavaScript is an important concept, however, slightly conter-intuitive. *You don't know JavaScript until you know prototypal inheritance.*

 In this post, you'll read an accessible explanation of prototypal inheritance in JavaScript.